mrthorpe12/personal_portfolio/README.md

-# SI 579 Final Project
+# Personal Portfolio

-Final project for SI 579.
 Personal portfolio with info about my work history, education, and personal interests/hobbies.
 Portfolio has been built using React JS with a Bootstrap package.
 Formspree is used for the contact page.

 Bootstrap elements used:
 - Accordion